5 natural remedies against eczema

 Result

-This 100% natural and 99.5% organic spray is a synergy of soothing and anti-inflammatory oils (calendula macerate, hemp oil and blackcurrant seed oil).
-It calms and soothes itching, while strengthening the skin barrier.
+This 100% Natural and 99.5% organic spray is a synergy of soothing and anti-inflammatory oils (calendula macerate, hemp oil, and blackcurrant seed oil).
+It calms and soothes itching while strengthening the skin barrier.

 It comes in a spray format, convenient to slip into your bag!
-Click here to discover our magic spray .
+Click here to discover our magic spray.

-2) Oats in the bath
+2) Oatmeal in the bath

 Recipe